ChipNowacek/cctx/README.md

    bb cctx_builder.clj <cctx-name> --template <template> --template-version <version> --projects <config-file> --project <project-name>
    ```

-2. Activate a CCTX:
+2. Activate a CCTX: (not sure what this means yet)
    ```clojure
    (activate-cctx!)
    ```

 3. Make your changes and commit them on the CCTX branch.

-4. Deactivate a CCTX:
+4. Deactivate a CCTX: (not sure what this means yet)
    ```clojure
    (deactivate-cctx!)
    ```